 What Are Frankincense and Myrrh?

 Both frankincense and myrrh were valuable commodities that were exported by camel caravans throughout the known world.
 Only royalty or the wealthy could afford either, making them a fitting gift for the King of Kings.
-These costly commodities were used not only by the ancient Hebrews, but by the Egyptians and Romans as well.
+These costly commodities were used not only by the ancient Hebrews but by the Egyptians and Romans as well.
 Both were used in embalming and burned as incense for fragrance, purification, and in religious rites.

 Frankincense was used as medicine—the resin was chewed for digestive issues.
-Ancient Egyptian queens and pharaohs used frankincense and myrrh topically for skin care and rejuvenation, in cosmetics and facial masks.
+Ancient Egyptian queens and pharaohs used frankincense and myrrh topically for skincare and rejuvenation, in cosmetics and facial masks.
 The dark eyeliner that Egyptian royalty wore thickly around their eyes, referred to as kohl, was made from charred powder from burned frankincense resin.

 Both are derived from the resin of trees.
 Myrrh comes from an Arabian tree known as Balsamodendron myrrh.
 And frankincense is derived from the Boswellia trees.
 It became known as frank + incense because of the prominent odor and steady, long-lasting flame it gives when burned.
 To extract frankincense and myrrh, incisions are made in the tree bark, and the sap that oozes from the cuts hardens into beads of resin.
 The resin is harvested and used in a variety of applications.

-Is Frankincense and Myrrh Used Today?
+How Are Frankincense and Myrrh Used Today?

-- Frankincense essential oil can be diffused to relieve respiratory issues such as colds and asthma, or for its relaxing, focus enhancing aroma.
+Frankincense essential oil can be diffused to relieve respiratory issues such as colds and asthma, or for its relaxing, focus enhancing aroma.
 Added to salves or carrier oils, it is used to treat dry skin and enhance the healing of skin abrasions.
 A drop of frankincense essential oil can be taken daily in a spoon of honey, coconut oil or in a glass of water to boost the immune system.
 Current research on frankincense and other essential oils are revealing promising findings.
-Certain species of frankincense have been found to aide digestion, effectively treat asthma, arthritis, ulcerative colitis, kill cancer cells and prevent the growth of tumors.
+Certain species of frankincense have been found to aid digestion, effectively treat asthma, arthritis, ulcerative colitis, kill cancer cells and prevent the growth of tumors.
 In clinical trials, it was reported to reduce cerebral swelling in brain cancer patients.

 Use only 100% pure therapeutic grade essential oils that are derived from plant sources instead of fragrance oils that may contain synthetic chemicals.